corenova/yang-forge/README.md

 * **Parse** YANG schema files and generate runtime JavaScript [meta-class](http://github.com/stormstack/meta-class) semantic tree hierarchy
-* **Map/Reduce** traversal of the parser output to dynamically resolve YANG statement extensions and transform nodes in the tree as well as collapsing them into a final output module
 * **Import/Export** capabilities to load modules using customizable importers based on regular expressions and custom import routines.
 Ability to serialize module meta data into JSON format